DamianZaremba/damianzaremba.co.uk/content/_posts/2010-06-06-5min-hack-in-python.markdown

 - Python
 ---

-So I was trying to test some SELlinux stuff out on my KVM box and was getting flooded by tail -f thanks to someone trying to brute force my box (good luck by the way because a) password auth is disabled and b) root login is disabled >.>) anyway I got bored of this for about 5min then spent the next 5min writing this:
+So I was trying to test some SELlinux stuff out on my KVM box and was getting flooded by tail -f thanks to someone trying to brute force my box (good luck by the way because a) password authentication is disabled and b) root login is disabled >.>) anyway I got bored with this after about 5min and then spent the next 5min writing this:
 {% highlight python %}
 #!/usr/bin/python
 import os